levkk/rwf/docs/docs/controllers/index.md

 use rwf::prelude::*;
 ```

 The prelude module contains most of the types and traits necessary to work with Rwf.
-Including it will save you time and effort when writing code, but it's not required.
+Including it will save you time and effort when writing code.

 #### Define the struct